cxiao/rust-reversing-workshop-recon-2024/README.md

 You can then import this OVA file into your VM software (e.g. VMware Workstation, VMWare Fusion, VirtualBox, etc.)

+The main account on the VM has username `user` and password `user`.

 ## Manual setup

 If you would like to do this workshop from the comfort of your own machine, you will need the following: